Why Therapy Is Crucial For Refugee Children

 Source: defense.gov

 I talked to my husband (a psychologist) about my observation, and he agreed to offer mental help for free.
-So, I asked the family to come over at our house so that they could converse in a safe space.
-The more group counseling sessions they had, the less affected they were by external noises that reminded them of what they ran away from.
+So, I asked the family to come over to our house so that they could converse in a safe space.
+The more group counseling sessions they had, the less affected they were by external noises that reminded them of what they had run away from.

 Find Out What They Need But Still Don’t Have